leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 ###  Tips, Tricks, & Troubleshooting

 - For inundation you can either create a new shapefile or duplicate the active channel one and modify that, whichever makes more sense to you
-- Thalwegs can be easier if you start and finish a shape, and then use the modify vertices tool, that way you can save more frequently than if you just digitize the whole time and QGIS crashes in the middle.
-A lot of the the features you can digitize via reshape, add vertices or drawing polygons and merging them.
+- A lot of the the features you can digitize via reshape, add vertices or drawing polygons and merging them.
 That way you can save frequently and not lose progress if QGIS crashes.
+For example, thalwegs can be easier if you start and finish a shape, and then use the modify vertices tool, that way you can save more frequently than if you work a new feature the whole time and QGIS crashes in the middle.
 - Some projects may require additional fields, like a field for waterbody name or site id, for things like that don't worry about filling out those features every time you get a pop up, you can use the field calculator to fill all the cells at once which is a nice time saver.
 - In some cases the trace and reshape tools may not work even if they're enabled.
 Occasionally in the snapping toolbar it may have unselected what you are snapping to, make sure that there isn't a blank box in the snapping toolbar there and that you're snapping to segments and vertices on all layers.
 If that doesn't fix it, use the "Fix Geometry" tool and finally try completely closing QGIS and relaunching it.
 Additionally, trace may not behave as expected if there are too many vertices in view, in these cases simply zoom in and try again.
 - There are a number of digitized projects under Box\0_ET_AL\Projects\USA\Nevada\LCT\Wrk_data\HUC_16040101_Upper_Humboldt\Marys\GIS , you can check that folder to see many desert sites that have been digitized under dry and wet conditions to see how they look.